 Our interventions team assists solicitors' clients where a solicitor has ceased trading without making arrangements for outstanding work and client files.
-The aim is to protect the interests of clients and, where possible, put them in touch with other solicitors.
+The aim is to protect the interests of clients and, if necessary advise them to instruct other solicitors.

 Due to concerns raised by the Law Society of Scotland about irregularities with the accounting procedures of this firm, the Court of Session has taken steps to protect the interests of the clients and creditors by appointing a Judicial Factor.